 In February 2019, Dr. Cathy Lawson became the first to take up an annual Fellowship in Environmentally Sustainable Anaesthesia, which has been created through collaboration between the Association of Anaesthetists, CSH and Newcastle upon Tyne Hospitals NHS Foundation Trust (NUTH).

-This goal is ambitious, but what makes it achievable is that anaesthetists already have a range of clinically effective alternatives to choose from, including:
+Additionally, anaesthetists already have a range of clinically effective ways to transform anaesthetic practice, including:

 - intravenous anaesthesia as an alternative to inhalation agents

 - greater use of regional or local nerve blocks, which allow patients to be operated on while awake

 - discontinuing routine use of nitrous oxide alongside other gases (many anaesthetists have already done this)

 - preferential use of sevoflurane over other gases, especially desflurane (which is especially damaging).

 Sustainable Operating Theatres Network

 Hosted by CSH, the Sustainable Operating Theatres Network is for anyone who is interested in improving the environmental sustainability of surgery, anaesthesia and operating theatres.

 This foundation course offers an overview of the relationship between human health and the climate and ecological crises, with a focus on anaesthetics and the operating department.
 It demonstrates how the health system is vulnerable to, but also contributes to, climate change and ecological degradation, examines the specific contribution of anaesthetics to carbon emissions and other environmental impacts and explores how to develop a more sustainable approach to the practice of anaesthetics and the operating department, whilst maintaining or improving quality of care.

 - Environmental Sustainability in Orthopaedic Surgery - While literature has arisen from other surgical specialities, some environmental sustainability studies have begun emerging in the area of orthopaedic surgery.
 The article reviews the limited evidence available.